Class (programming): Behavior

-The concept of class interface
+Interface

 Every class implements (or realizes) an interface by providing structure and behavior.
 Structure consists of data and state, and behavior consists of code that specifies how methods are implemented.
 There is a distinction between the definition of an interface and the implementation of that interface; however, this line is blurred in many programming languages because class declarations both define and implement an interface.
 Some languages, however, provide features that separate interface and implementation.
-For example, an abstract class can define an interface without providing implementation.
+For example, an abstract class can define an interface without providing an implementation.

 Languages that support class inheritance also allow classes to inherit interfaces from the classes that they are derived from.

-For example, if "class A" inherits from "class B" and if "class B" implements the interface "interface B" then "class A" also inherits the functionality(constants and methods declaration) provided by "interface B".
+For example, if "class Z" inherits from "class Y" and if "class Y" implements the interface "interface X" then "class Z" also implements the functionality(constants and methods declaration) provided by "interface X".

 In languages that support access specifiers, the interface of a class is considered to be the set of public members of the class, including both methods and attributes (via implicit getter and setter methods); any private members or internal data structures are not intended to be depended on by external code and thus are not part of the interface.

 Object-oriented programming methodology dictates that the operations of any interface of a class are to be independent of each other.
 It results in a layered design where clients of an interface use the methods declared in the interface.
 An interface places no requirements for clients to invoke the operations of one interface in any particular order.
 This approach has the benefit that client code can assume that the operations of an interface are available for use whenever the client has access to the object.